KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 ### Business logic isolation

-Services isolated based on business logic generally have their own application code (multiple code bases) but have shared data stores and run on shared systems.
+Services isolated based on business logic generally have their own application code but have shared data stores and run on shared systems.
 They should not communicate with each other through the database.
-This may be a necessary step when migrating an existing large Rails application to services.
+Isolation by business logic may be a necessary step when migrating an existing large Rails application to services.

 ### Shared system isolation

 These services have their own databases but are still running on shared systems.
-This can be a tricky situation to manage which may affect scaling.
+This can be tricky to manage and may affect scaling.

 ### Full isolation